Wixry/wixry/README.md

   ### Nova FiveM
   - Nova was a project where we worked with a team of 4 developers, in terms of development nova was a very good learning process but it never got aired because we stopped due to all of our busy schedules

+  ### PracticeZone

+  - PracticeZone was a custom Minecraft server where you could practice different kinds of minigames